An easy peasy, stress free version of Classic Roast Chicken and Homemade Gravy that anyone can make…and only 10 minutes hands on time!

-- ½ litre boiling water or chicken stock
+- ½ litre chicken stock

-- Try to get the chicken out of the fridge about half an hour before you need it.
+Try to get the chicken out of the fridge about half an hour before you need it.
 This will allow it to come back up to room temperature and will mean the chicken will cook more evenly.

-- Wash your hands (I told you I was obsessed!) and then put the chicken in the oven for 1h30.
+Wash your hands (I told you I was obsessed!) and then put the chicken in the oven for 1h30.

-- Try to scoop out as much fat as possible from the roasting try so you are just left with the lovely chicken juices.
+Try to scoop out as much fat as possible from the roasting try so you are just left with the lovely chicken juices.
 (You could drizzle a few spoonfuls of the chicken fat on the roast potatoes for extra chickeny flavour, or just save it for another day.)

-- Put the roasting pan on the hob and sprinkle over the flour.
+Put the roasting pan on the hob and sprinkle over the flour.
 Stir constantly, scraping the bits off the bottom of the pan.
-When the juices are bubbling and the flour is all incorporated, pour in ½ litre boiling water or chicken stock and bring back to the boil.
+When the juices are bubbling and the flour is all incorporated, pour in ½ litre chicken stock and bring back to the boil.
 Add any juices from the resting chicken and then bubble for about 5 minutes and pour into a jug.
 (You can strain it through a sieve if you want a perfect liquid with no bits in it.)
 Easy!

 Love Chicken?
 Check out my collection of Easy Peasy Chicken Recipes